In both the leadership and HR communities, there has been much spirited debate in recent years on the subject of performance reviews and appraisals.

 At Babington’s National Centre for Strategic Leadership, our leadership programmes are founded on this idea.
 We have developed them on the basis that the most useful form of leadership development is accurate and deep reflection, coupled with constant learning, trial of new ideas, and observation of impact.

 In summary, the best way to evaluate your own performance, or support others to do so, is to make use of the right combination of the factors discussed here for you and your situation.
-To begin your journey towards more effective leadership, create your personal leadership development plan or considering starting our CMI Level 5 Management and Leadership course.
+To begin your journey towards more effective leadership, create your own personal leadership development plan or considering starting our CMI Level 5 Management and Leadership course.